 Beyond Borders at SJU!

 Beyond Borders is an academically centered international service-learning experience at St. Jerome’s University.
 The program consists of two terms of on-campus course work and a 90-day placement abroad.
 Beyond Borders is the capstone experience in international service learning that takes upper year students out of their comfort zone and into the world.
-Students can use thier Beyond Borders international volunteer placement as a be a co-op work term or as their international experience for the Global Experience Certificate.
+Students can use their Beyond Borders international volunteer placement as a co-op work term or as their international experience for the Global Experience Certificate.

 About Beyond Borders